Marco van Ginkel: International career

 Van Ginkel made his senior debut with the Netherlands national team against Germany on 14 November 2012, coming on as a late substitute in their 0–0 friendly at the Amsterdam Arena.
 In May 2013, Van Ginkel was included in the Netherlands squad for the UEFA U21 Championship in Israel.
 After being absent from the senior team for four years, Van Ginkel was recalled to the squad for a friendly against England on 29 March 2016, where he came on as a substitute as the Netherlands would go on to win 2–1 at Wembley Stadium.

 Style of play

-Van Ginkel primarily plays as a central midfielder but has been lauded for his ability to play in a multitude of positions including defensive midfield and across the attacking midfield.
-From his early playing days at Vitesse, he has primarily played in an attacking role, though he has matured in his ability to play in a deeper defensive role.
-Van Ginkel is recognized as a solid, well-rounded player who has all the tools of a future superstar.
-On the pitch he is widely known for his maturity on the ball, impressive ball control and an extensive range of passing.
-He is comfortable with both feet, makes intelligent runs into the box and has an exceptional long-range shot.
+Van Ginkel primarily played as a central midfielder, but was also played in a multitude of positions including defensive midfield and across the attacking midfield.
+From his early playing days at Vitesse, he primarily played in an attacking role, though he was used to play in a defensive role.
+Van Ginkel was recognized as a well-rounded player.
+On the pitch he was known for his ball control and passing.
+He was comfortable with both feet, runs into the box, and long-range shot.